Member Services

 Culture

-Naut’sa mawt Tribal Council is committed to continuous learning and to deepening our understanding of Coast Salish and Kwakwaka’wakw spiritual and cultural protocols, traditions, and languages.
+NmTC is committed to deepening shared understanding of Coast Salish and Kwakwaka’wakw spiritual and cultural protocols, traditions, and languages.
+Through cultural safety training, community grants, and ongoing learning, this work changes how people show up for one another.

 Networks

-The networks include: CAO Network, Finance Network, Emergency Preparedness Network, Community Food Network and Housing Managers Network.
+CAO Network · Finance Network · Emergency Preparedness Network · Community Food Network · Housing Managers Network

 Nation Resources